Spoiler-light practical guide

 Is there a best order to do things?

-Safe house fully → Bootleg Bazaar → recruit Karolina → buy lockpick → explore for other tools and routes.
-Exact order varies by build.
+Safe house fully → Bootleg Bazaar → recruit Karolina → buy lockpick (30 sol) → explore Foto 24 or Party Alley depending on whether you need the gun craft route or prybar.
+Exact order varies by build, but tool acquisition before spending on anything else is universal.